pokt-network/pocket-core/CONTRIBUTING.md

 ### The Pull Request Process

-#### Submitting a PR
+#### Submitting a PR to a Release Window

+Every PR will target an upcoming Release Window for the Pocket Core repository, these windows will be listed as Github Projects in the repository and will be listed in the repository [Projects Page](https://github.com/pokt-network/pocket-core/projects?type=classic).
+Every project in this page will represent a Release Window which contains the following:

+- A PR Cut-out date by which PR's must be approved to be included in the release.
+- An integration branch to submit PR's to for this release.

-Open a PR against the `staging` branch in the official repository: `https://github.com/pokt-network/pocket-core`.
+Open a PR against the **integration branch** in the official repository: `https://github.com/pokt-network/pocket-core`.
 To learn how to open a PR in Github please follow this [guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 #### The PR review process

-Every Pull Request will require at least 1 reviewer from the Core team.
+Every Pull Request will require at least 2 reviewers from the Core team.
+The reviews will be done in a 2 phase approach:

+1. A functional PR review where the code will be extensively reviewed by a Core Team member and feedback will be provided until the code quality meets the functional requirements of the intended Proposal.
+2. An Integration approval, every friday the Core Team will be evaluating PR's ready to be included, and selecting those into QA builds that will be tested as part of the Regression testing performed before each released is launched.

+#### The PR Success Criteria

+The Core Team will be requiring the following before merging a Pull Request:

+- It has a linked Contribution Proposal issue specifying the functionality implemented in the PR.
+- There is an associated pull request to the [Pocket Core Functional Tests repository](https://github.com/pokt-network/pocket-core-func-tests) with the appropiate QA scenarios associated with the functionality or fix contained in the PR.
+- Enough evidence (either automated or manual) of testing of these new scenarios included in the PR.
+This evidence must be presented in the format template contained [here](https://github.com/pokt-network/pocket-core/tree/staging/doc/qa/regression).

 Every proposal is different in scope and complexity, so the following points will increase the likelihood of you submitting a successful Pull Request:

 - Your proposal issue is clear, concise and informative.
 - Your PR is within the scope of the proposal.